Albinia Hobart, Countess of Buckinghamshire: Reputation

-The fashion at the time was for gambling, particularly with the card game Faro.
+The fashion at the time was for gambling, particularly with the card game faro.
 She and other celebrities like Charles James Fox and Georgiana Cavendish, Duchess of Devonshire were renowned for their indulgent gambling.
 The Hobarts were known for this extravagance.
-Despite not having a license, she allowed her house to be used for high-stake gambling.
+Despite not having a licence, she allowed her house to be used for high-stakes gambling.
 By this device she managed to lose money and to fall foul of the authorities.
 She was having fun and losing money and so was her husband.

 He tried a number of careers with poor results and consoled himself with mistresses.
 Despite their other interests the couple had four daughters and three sons.
 Meanwhile the press saw her illegal gambling and indulgent parties as a legitimate target.
 The commentators at the time could not resist noting the growing size of Albinia and her love of extravagant fashion which was intended more for her daughters.

 This 1796 caricature by James Gilray shows Albinia from behind at left, next to Lady Georgiana Gordon, later Duchess of Bedford, at the age of 14.
 The title and the lecherous servant refer to Lady Godiva.
 Lady "Godina" is holding the diamond nine, called the "Pope" in the game of Pope Joan.
 The man opposite Albinia is John Sneyd (1763–1835).
 The rout-party may have been at Albinia's house.

 She became a prominent figure of the famous political battle of the general election of 1784 in the Westminster constituency.
 Charles James Fox's side had the glamorous Georgiana Cavendish, Duchess of Devonshire, accused by her opponents of kissing voters in the street for their pledges, and the other Hobart, the Countess of Buckinghamshire, supporting her relative Sir Cecil Wray, 13th Baronet.